Updated May 30, 2020

 - Who do you wish was your competition–who is at the level you want to be at?

-The point of the in-depth questionnaire or client homework is so that you can strategically design the best website possible for your client, and know exactly where she wants to be positioned in her market.
-Your job as a designer is to help your client achieve her goals.
+The point of the in-depth questionnaire or client homework is so that you can strategically create the best project possible for your client, and know exactly where she wants to be positioned in her market.
+Your job as a creative entrepreneur is to help your client achieve her goals.

 You can create the in-depth questionnaire in a number of ways, depending on what works best for you and your clients.
-Online questionnaires can be created with Gravity Forms, Typeform, or a number of other similar options.
-If the homework is very long, it may work better as a fill-able PDF that your client can easily save and come back to, so that she doesn’t feel as if she has to fill everything in all at once.
+Online questionnaires can be created with an online form system like a WordPress plugin or Typeform.
+If the homework is very long, it may work better as a fill-able PDF or Google Doc that your client can easily save and come back to, so that she doesn’t feel as if she has to fill everything in all at once.

 And that’s it!
 It’s time to dive in and get the project started!

 Whew, that seemed like a lot!
-And it is, but properly screening and onboarding your clients is an important part of your business.
+And it is, but creating a great client onboarding process is an important part of your creative business.
 And most of this can be done once, and then automated or simply tweaked for each new client.

 You only have to make the intake form, intro packet, welcome packet, and client homework once.
 Then each client receives the same documents and questions, which cuts down on your active participation in asking questions or answering them.
 You’ll end up saving a ton of time.